sonic-net/SONiC/doc/SONiC feature quality definition.md

 **Note:** quality can be provided only on tests results availability, and this is out of the scope of this discussion

 ## Action items
-- Suggest to improvde HLD template and include a section for memory consumption.
+- Suggest improving HLD template and include a section for memory consumption.
 Notes to be taken:
    - No memory consumption expected when the feature is disabled via compilation
    - No growing memory consumption while feature is disabled by configuration
 - Feature should be delivered with the following ON/OFF flags
-  - Feature can be runtime disabled/enabled via configuration.
+  - Feature can be runtime disabled/enabled via configuration
   - Disabled while work in progress and majority is not GA
   - Can be enabled by default (if agreed on HLD review) only in GA level only
 - 202305 Release note should be aligned with the new suggestion.
 It will be used for sharing information on features and availability of the tests.